HamletTanyavong/Mathematics.NET/docs/docs/fundamentals/numeric-types.md

 ## Rational Numbers

 Rational numbers are represented by the [rational](https://github.com/HamletTanyavong/Mathematics.NET/blob/main/src/Mathematics.NET/Core/Rational.cs) type.
-This type implements the `IRational` interface, which inherits from `IReal`, and contains addition mathods such as `Reciprocate` and `GCD`.
+This type implements the `IRational` interface, which inherits from `IReal`, and contains addition mathods such as `.Reciprocate()` and `.GCD()`.

 To create rational numbers, we can write